About the project

 logo whalebone

 Whalebone is a cybersecurity company founded in 2016 in Brno, Czech republic – the major central European tech hub.
 With its security products, the company currently protects millions of people worldwide through telcos, ISPs , as well as company networks all over the world.
-Since all of Whalebone's products operate on the network DNS level, we can protect all the connected devices, including the IoT and other devices that are otherwise difficult or impossible to protect.
-On top of that, all of this happens in the simplest possible way, so that everyone gets a chance to be seamlessly protected.

 www.whalebone.io